 Head Instructor of Kali Method.
 A full time martial artist, Father, and Husband, that truly lives and breathes the art.
 It's the art before the business.
 Holding the martial art standards to the highest level, to prevent the watering down of the arts.
 Each generation is trained to be better.
 He believes every teacher should have a teacher and to always be learning.
 The Physical is only 25% of the art.
 One must learn the Mental Realm, Code and Culture behind the art.
 Discipline is then attained through healthy habits.
-Currently he trains 6-8 hours a day 6 days a week.

 The Core Influences of Kali Method are Dong Meyong Pangamot, Lameco Eskrima, Balintawak, Shotokan, and Rickson & Kron Gracie Jiujitsu,